Russia says Ukraine helicopters strike homes in cross-border attack | Law-Order

 Russian officials on Thursday said Ukrainian helicopters had hit residential buildings and injured seven people in the Bryansk region, the latest of a series of cross-border attacks that Moscow has said may trigger a retaliatory attack on Kyiv.

 The governor of the Belgorod region said a village there was also attacked, but that no one was injured.
-Ukraine's defence ministry, which has declined to comment on several border incidents including a strike on a fuel depot in the city of Belgorod earlier this month, did not immediately respond to a request for comment on reports of cross-border attacks.
+Ukraine's defence ministry, which has declined to comment on several border incidents including a strike on a fuel depot in the city of Belgorod earlier this month, did not immediately respond to a request for comment about the latest development.

+The Ukrainian government's Center for Countering Disinformation issued a statement accusing Russia's intelligence services of implementing "a plan to carry out terrorist acts to whip up anti-Ukrainian hysteria" in Russia.
+The statement mentioned two alleged attacks in the western Russian city of Bryansk but not the alleged air strike.

-A health ministry official saying two people had been seriously injured, RIA news agency reported.
-Bryansk region authorities closed schools for fear of further strikes, TASS news agency reported.
+A health ministry official said two people had been seriously injured, RIA news agency reported.
+Bryansk regional authorities closed schools for fear of further strikes, TASS news agency reported.

 "If such incidents continue, then consequence from the armed forces of the Russian Federation will be attacks on decision making centres, including in Kyiv, which the Russian army has refrained from to date," the defence ministry said.
 Authorities in four Russian regions bordering Ukraine and in Russian-controlled Crimea announced they were stepping up security measures on Monday over what they said were "possible provocations" from the Ukrainian side.

-Moscow's incursion into Ukraine, the biggest attack on a European state since 1945, has seen more than 4.6 million people flee abroad, killed or wounded thousands and left Russia increasingly isolated on the world stage.
-The Kremlin says it launched a "special military operation" to demilitarise and "denazify" Ukraine.
+Moscow's invasion of Ukraine, the biggest attack on a European state since 1945, has seen more than 4.6 million people flee abroad, killed or wounded thousands and left Russia increasingly isolated on the world stage.
+The Kremlin says it launched a "special military operation" in late February to demilitarise and "denazify" Ukraine.
 Kyiv and its Western allies reject that as a false pretext for an unprovoked attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)